MadameElfarran/Polychromatic-Toast/README.md

 .
 .
 <h3> <p align="center">
-Remember to report crashes to the <a href="https://github.com/MadameElfarran/Polychromatic-Toast/issues">issues</a> tab on this <sup>page or msg me on discord</sup>
+Remember to report crashes to the <a href="https://github.com/MadameElfarran/Polychromatic-Toast/issues">issues</a> page or <sup>msg me on discord</sup>
 </p> </h3>

 ## Features